webclinic017/Stocked/README.md

 A web-based stock chart and live chat program for Prof. Karra's CS160 course at SJSU.

-Front end is hosted here: https://kevin-benelli.github.io/2021-fall-cs160-pied-piper/, but the local stocked-express-backend nodemon server needs to be running regardless of whether you're using that or running locally.
+Front end is hosted here: https://kevin-benelli.github.io/2021-fall-cs160-pied-piper/, but the local stocked-express-backend nodemon server and MySQL need to be running regardless of whether you're using that or running locally.

 All updates to master will get automatically deployed using Github Actions.